-- 1. A thesis can in principle only be used for one University of Groningen degree programme.
+- 1. In principle, the thesis applies to one degree programme at the University of Groningen .
 Full or partial exemptions for a degree programme's thesis may be granted by the Board of Examiners based on a thesis written for another degree programme. - 2.
 Each thesis is assessed by at least two examiners - 3.
-Theses are stored by the Faculty Board for a period of at least 7 years. - 4.
+Theses are kept by the Faculty Board for a period of (at least) seven years. - 4.
 Students will be given the opportunity to write a final-year thesis (at least) once per academic year. - 5.
 The period during which students can write theses will be published in the Student Handbook and/or OCASYS. - 6.
 More detailed regulations on the design, content, time frame and assessment of the thesis can be found in the Regulations for Master's theses.
 This includes, for example, the following regulations: - The thesis must be completed within the current academic year.
 Students who do not complete their thesis within the academic year in which they started it must submit a reasoned request for extension of the completion term to the Board of Examiners.
-Upon the student's request, the Board of Examiners may take the student's extraordinary circumstances into account in its assessment of a request for extension, as well as his/her study behaviour, any agreements made or study plan drawn up in consultation with the study advisor, and the student's plan for completing the thesis.
+Upon the student's request, the Board of Examiners may take the student's extraordinary circumstances into account in its assessment of a request for extension, as well as their study behaviour, any agreements made or study plan drawn up in consultation with the study advisor, and the student's plan for completing the thesis.
 The Board of Examiners will also consult the supervisor before making a decision. - Thesis terms can be extended for a period of up to one semester at a time. - No more than two extensions will be granted. - The draft version of the thesis must be submitted on 1 June at the latest, the definitive version on 1 July and the deadline for the revised version should be decided in consultation with the supervisors.
-This deadline should be before the first of September.
-No more than 7 supervision and not less than 3 meetings are held for Master's theses. - 7.
-The final mark of the master thesis should be at least a (not rounded off) 6.0. - 8.
-If the assessors are of the opinion that the thesis cannot be awarded a pass mark, the student will be given one opportunity to revise the work within a time frame defined by the degree programme. - 9.
-The Board of Examiners is the only body that can deviate from the provisions of this

-Article at the written request of a student.
+This deadline should be before the first of September. - No more than 7 supervision and not less than 3 meetings are held for Master's theses. - 7.
+The final mark of the master thesis should be at least a (not rounded off) 6.o. - 8.
+If by the end of the period referred to in Article 4.6.6, the assessors are of the opinion that the thesis cannot be awarded a pass mark, the student will be given one opportunity to revise the work within a time frame defined bythe degree programme. - 9.
+The Board of Examiners is the only body that can deviate from the provisions of this Article at the written request of a student.